mnipper/AndroidSurvey/README.md

 Set the DO_SEEDING variable to true in DatabaseSeed.java and start the application.
 This will add an instrument each time the app starts.
 When you are happy with your database, set DO_SEEDING to false.

+Note: Currently this is set to only seed the database if being run in an emulator, and to ignore otherwise.

 ## ActiveAndroid
 [ActiveAndroid](https://github.com/pardom/ActiveAndroid) is used for database access.